tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

 ## 7\.
 Buying & Selling Individual Stocks is a Gamble

-Buying and selling individual stocks is what I consider** gambling**, you can get lucky and earn much higher returns or lose all your money in the game… and maybe even go broke.
+Buying and selling individual stocks is what I consider** **gambling, you can get lucky and earn much higher returns or lose all your money in the game… and maybe even go broke.

 **So why do people do it?**